A Comparison Between Automation Systems

 - An attribute relates to a resource and affects the way it is applied.
 For example, a resource of type "file" can have attributes like "owner" and "mode".

-- A class groups resources and variable, describing a logical part of server configuration.
+- A class groups resources and variables, describing a logical part of server configuration.
 A class can be associated to several servers.
 A class is part of a manifest.

 - A module is a set of manifests and describes an infrastructure or a part of it.